 Capsule, Liquid, Tablet

-- Rifampin should be taken on an empty stomach, 1 hour before or 2 hours after a meal with a full of glass of water.
+- Take this medicine on an empty stomach, 1 hour before or 2 hours after a meal, and with a full of glass of water.
 It is important to take rifampin on a regular schedule.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.
 Shake the oral liquid well before using.